DIY Cold Plunge

 How often do I change the water and filters?

-This ends up being entirely dependent on how dirty you and friends are.
-Mine it sitting in an outdoor shed where people can wipe their feets before going in, so we do a pretty good job keeping big particulate out.
+This ends up being entirely dependent on how dirty you and your friends are.
+Mine is sitting in an outdoor shed where people can wipe their feet before going in, so we do a pretty good job keeping big particulate out.
 I don't ask/require people to shower off first, but do use chlorine.

 Overall, the water seems to last several months without needing changing.
-It just slowly gets slightly more cloudy, and eventually I decide fresh water would be better.
+It just slowly gets slightly cloudier, and eventually I decide fresh water would be better.
 It never gets off-color or smells.

 I replace the filter when I notice it looks pretty clogged or water flow seems reduced.
 Filters typically last several months as well.